dstevens79/eve-online-api-moder/PRESERVE_CURRENT_STATE.md

 - This breaks the application and shows white screen
 - We need to STOP syncing from repo and preserve current state

-## Current Working Files:
-- /src/App.tsx - WORKING PERFECTLY
-- /src/index.css - WORKING PERFECTLY
-- All component files - WORKING PERFECTLY

-## Action Required:
-- DO NOT sync from repository
-- Current state is the correct state
-- Any sync operation breaks the application

-Date: $(date)
-State: FUNCTIONAL - DO NOT OVERWRITE